-The AVMA is pleased to provide you a unique look into the state of food animal veterinary medicine and how a lack of practitioners is hitting some areas of the country much harder than others.
+The AVMA is pleased to provide you a unique look into the state of food animal veterinary medicine and how a maldistribution of practitioners is hitting some areas of the country much harder than others.

 Need to know which veterinarians and animals are included?